-So, what is situational leadership?
-Developed by Ken Blanchard and Paul Hersey in their book, Management of Organizational Behavior, the situational leadership model takes a thoughtful, development-focused and contextual approach to leadership.
+So, what are the characteristics of situational leadership?
+Developed by Ken Blanchard and Paul Hersey in their book, Management of Organizational Behavior, the situational leadership model takes a thoughtful, development-focused, and contextual approach to leadership.

 If you want to build an effective, high-performing team that will stay relevant for years to come, situational leadership is the way to do it.
-Later in this post, I’ll breakdown what situational leadership styles look like in the context of the workplace, but first, let’s go over the 7 classic leadership styles and where they fall short:
+First, let’s go over the seven classic management styles and where they fall short.

-This style of leadership is what we tend to see in the movies.
-The boss is the boss.
-If you’re a leader, you make all the decisions, hold all the power and have little need to gather team input.
+This style of leadership is what we tend to see in the movies; the boss is the boss.
+If you’re a leader, you make all the decisions, hold all the power, and have little need to gather team input.
 Employees and teammates are just people who follow orders.
-Overall, Autocratic leadership is a dated approach to management that belongs more in an episode of The Sopranos than in today’s workplace.
+It’s a dated approach to management that belongs more in an episode of The Sopranos than in a modern workplace.

 Where it falls short: In just about every respect.
-Autocratic structures continuously apply pressure to their members because of the rigid demands of leadership.
-People are almost always looking for another job when they work under an autocratic leader.
+Autocratic structures foster stressful work environments because of the rigid demands of leadership.
+People are often looking for another job when they work under an autocratic leader.

-The cousin of the autocratic style, bureacratic leadership runs on rules, policy and status quo.
+As the cousin of the autocratic style, bureaucratic leadership runs on rules, policy, and maintaining the status quo.
 The standard procedure always wins out.
-Leaders in this style will listen to employees, and can even acknowledge their good ideas, but if those ideas don’t fit within the established system, they aren’t happening.
+Proponents of this style will listen to employees, and may even acknowledge their good ideas, but if those ideas don’t fit within the established system, they aren’t happening.

-Where it falls short: Because bureaucratic leadership is always beholden to the status quo, innovation and growth are often stifled.
+Where it falls short: Because bureaucratic leadership is always beholden to business as usual, innovation and growth are often stifled.
 This style of leadership is rarely effective in today’s workplace.

-Transactional leadership is a fairly common style of managing: employees are rewarded for what they do.
-They might be given incentives to reach if the manager is looking to boost productivity, but the reward is always proportional to action.
+Transactional leadership is a fairly common style of management: employees are rewarded for the work they do.
+They might be given incentives if the manager is looking to boost productivity, but the reward is always proportional to action.

 Where it falls short: The pitfall of transactional leadership is that it creates an environment where employees aren’t encouraged to do anything beyond their job description.
-Work becomes about putting in the least amount of effort for the best possible reward, which is hardly inspiring.
+Employees put in the least amount of effort for the best possible reward, which is hardly inspiring.

-This hands-off style of leading essential transfers all authority to employees.
-In some ways, this is meaningful and empowering to employees to take more ownership of their roles in creative ways.
-Where this becomes a challenge is that no one comes into a role or position perfectly knowing what they should do.
+This hands-off style of leadership essentially transfers all authority to employees.
+In some ways, this is meaningful and empowering, as employees can take more ownership of their roles in creative ways.
+Where this becomes a challenge is that no one comes into a role or position knowing exactly what they should do.
 We need leaders to help us grow, answer questions, and provide oversight.

-Where it falls short: In lieu of clear direction, team goals and expectations can become unclear, and employees can actually become disillusioned when they feel they haven’t been given enough instruction to succeed.
+Where it falls short: In lieu of clear direction, team goals and expectations are unclear, and employees can become disillusioned when they feel they haven’t been given enough instruction to succeed.

-By taking a participatory approach to leadership, the Democratic style of leadership relies on every team member providing input to help the team move towards the best decisions.
-The leader may still have to make the ultimate call, but it will likely be in sync with the conversations that have been happening on the team.
+The democratic approach to leadership relies on every team member providing input to help the team move towards the best decisions.
+The leader may still make the ultimate call, but it will likely be in sync with the conversations that have been happening on the team.

 Where it falls short: This approach is highly valued but requires members to be capable of participation.
 If leaders or employees aren’t active and engaged, it falls apart.
 Apathy is the enemy of democratic leadership.

-Focused on both company and employee growth, strategic leadership relies heavily on the manager’s ability to connect employee skills to the right strategic opportunities.
-Leaders in this style can work with a wide variety of people, often to great impact.
+Focused on both company and employee growth, strategic leadership relies heavily on the manager’s ability to connect employees’ capabilities to the right strategic opportunities.
+Leaders in this style can work with a wide variety of people, often with great impact.

-Where it falls short: While typically effective, the Achilles heel of strategic leadership is the difficulty it has in scaling.
-Leaders don’t have unlimited capacity to develop infinite employees.
-At some point, the quality of leadership diminishes, and growth is inhibited.
-Additionally, the best decisions for your organization won’t always be the best decisions for employee development, and promises you may have made to develop people in a specific way may go unmet.
+Where it falls short: While typically effective, the Achilles heel of strategic leadership is the difficulty of scaling.
+Leaders don’t have unlimited capacity to develop employees; at some point, the quality of leadership diminishes, and growth is inhibited.
+Additionally, the best decisions for your organization won’t always be the best decisions for employee development.

 This is the leadership style most often mythologized in organizations that prioritize growth.
 Constantly pushing employees beyond set goals, this leadership style requires dynamic communication skills to win people over to a new vision of what is possible within themselves and for the company.